mkissam/charm-gitlab-ce/README.md

 $ watch -n1 --color juju status --color
 ```

+The initial gitlab preparation takes around 3-4 minutes, before the web ui
+is properly showing up and everything is settled.

 Open the http://gitlab-ce-demo.juju url in your browser, and register a new
 administrator password.
 You can login now as 'root' using the new password.